clarkeste/Echoes-Wiki-Site/content/Rules/Combat & Structured Time/Check Modifiers/Cover.md

 There are four levels of Cover: Minor, which grants one Setback; Medium, which grants two Setbacks; Large, which grants three Setbacks; and Complete, which means you cannot be targeted if the cover applies–essentially, blocking line of sight.

+If a [[Character]] behind Cover is attacked from within [[Engaged Range]], the Cover does not usually apply.
+It may if the Cover does not represent a literal blockage, but more of a defensive or advantageous position.